Chamoli, Uttarakhand

 Network availability: Mobile signal is available in the area

-Begin trek by descending from Lohajung to the serene Neel Ganga River
+Begin the trek by descending from Lohajung to the serene Neel Ganga River

-Refill water bottles at Ruan Bagad bridge before starting the climb
+Refill water bottles at the Ruan Bagad bridge before starting the climb

 Trek features a steep ascent through lush green forests and remote hamlets